forgojs/forgo/README.md

 npm i forgo
 ```

-An easy way to get a project started is to clone one of the following templates.
+An easy way to get a project started is by cloning one of the following templates.
 These templates use parcel as the bundler/build tool.

 - [Forgo template which uses JavaScript](https://github.com/forgojs/forgo-template-javascript)
 - [Forgo template which uses TypeScript](https://github.com/forgojs/forgo-template-typescript)